Skip to content

 BeenVerified draws from public records, arrest records, and linked social profiles, and it does not claim to index dating apps.
 Spokeo advertises matching against a set of social networks; its about page describes its sources as public records.
 Intelius has the same shape with different broker backing.

-Reports ran from $0.95 for a single-search trial to $29 per month for a full subscription.
+Reports typically run from about $0.95 for a single-search trial to roughly $29 per month for a full subscription.

 The pattern is clear: